CodeBreaker0913/Runea/content/Homebrew/Paladin - Oath of the Bounds.md

 1. You have resistance to all conditions.
 2. Whenever you suffer a condition, another creature within 30 feet of you also suffers that condition.

-However, these benefits are only active while you are free from any bounds or restraints.
-If you become restrained or otherwise impaired, you lose these powerful auras.
+However, these benefits are only active while you are not free from any bounds or restraints.
+If you become unrestrained, you lose these powerful auras.